sjohann81/urest/README.md

 ### 8.4 - Methods and response codes

 Methods and response codes are enconded in 6 bits, decomposed in two fields: first two bits encode the verb/method/response major opcode and the last four encode the minor opcode.
 Minor opcode is encoded in the second field as four bits, following the equivalent binary representation.
-The meaning of first field two bits are: '00' - verb/method, '01' - success (codes 2.xx), '10' - client error (codes 4.xx) and '11' - server error (codes 5.xx).
+The meaning of first field two bits is: '00' - verb/method, '01' - success (codes 2.xx), '10' - client error (codes 4.xx) and '11' - server error (codes 5.xx).

 #### 8.4.1 - Success